 4. Stock Option Quotes

-With this app, you can find news and quotes as well as track your options with an easy-to-use tool designed specifically for the equity markets in the United States.
-Review the strike prices and expiration dates of available put and call options as well as the available options for exchange-traded funds (ETFs), stock indices, and individual stocks traded on the major U.S. markets.
+With the Stock Option Quotes app, you can find news and quotes as well as track your options with an easy-to-use tool designed specifically for the equity markets in the U.S. Review the strike prices and expiration dates of available put and call options, as well as the available options for exchange-traded funds (ETFs), stock indices, and individual stocks traded on the major U.S. markets.
 With the app’s easy-to-customize menu, you can virtually follow the options in which you’re interested before taking the plunge.

 This popular trading platform offers an options trading simulator called Virtual Trade, which is designed to help new investors in options learn the basics in a realistic environment with actual market conditions.
 Your trading account on this app comes with $25,000 in virtual money you can use to practice trading options.
 Take advantage of features such as charts and quotes with real-time prices, more than 40 interactive trading tools, an education center with tools and how-to guides, and free training programs for users.